google-research/football/README.md

 ### Rendering off-screen (on a display-less server / without GPU)
 It is possible to do software rendering with MESA.
-For that, before starting environment you need to create virtual display:
+For that, before starting environment you need to create virtual display (assuming you use the default resolution):

 ```
 Xvfb :1 -screen 0 1280x720x24+32 -fbdir /var/tmp &